-Different species of owls eat different things.
-Since there are over 216 species of owl, this can depend greatly on what their diet is going to consist of.
+Different species eat different things.
+Since there are over 216 species, this can depend greatly on what their diet is going to consist of.
 One example is the Screech Owl.
 The Screech owl mostly eats small insects.
-The Barn owl is another great example.
 The barn owl mostly eats mice and rats that are found in the barn that they live in.

-Owls that are larger will eat animals that are large such as rabbits and foxes.
-Some large owls will even eat birds that are as big as a duck or a turkey.
-Owls are known to eat cats, falcons, raccoons, squirrels, eagles, shrews, voles, crayfish, beetles, moths, centipedes, scorpions, crickets, mosquitos, spiders, and more.
+The larger ones will eat animals that are large such as rabbits and foxes.
+Some will even eat birds that are as big as a duck or a turkey.
+They are known to eat cats, falcons, raccoons, squirrels, eagles, shrews, voles, crayfish, beetles, moths, centipedes, scorpions, crickets, mosquitos, spiders, and more.

 - Other owls

 What do owls eat at night?

 Most are nocturnal, which means that they sleep during the day and they do most of their eating during the night.
 Even though this is not true for all, depending on where they live, it is true for most of them.
 During the nighttime hours, there are many rodents and insects that are nocturnal as well and they come out at night.

 Many of the nocturnal animals that they eat at night include mice, rats, voles, rabbits, squirrels, moths, skunks, frogs, toads, birds, bats, foxes, and more.
 They prepare themselves by knowing the territory that they live in and they can navigate throughout the area and catch their prey at night.
 Since they have such large eyes, they have better seeing conditions at night and they don’t have to turn their heads to see the prey that they are about to catch.